inaimathi/edgy/README.md

 **Text support**

 Text is currently unsupported.
-I'm thining we can do a line-art processing step, followed by running occupied likely text areas through something like [`tesseract`](http://code.google.com/p/tesseract-ocr/) to get textual data.
+I'm thinking we can do a line-art processing step, followed by running occupied non-line areas through something like [`tesseract`](http://code.google.com/p/tesseract-ocr/) to get textual data.

 **Better performance**

 At the moment, crunching a ~1mb file takes a few seconds.
 Ideally, it would be fast enough to support interactive conversion speeds, but I'd settle for sub-second processing of most target files.
+Also, note that the use case for this project is to be step 1 of `n` in a visual compilation pipeline.
+Which means we can't really afford to be slow if we want that style of compilation to be bearable.

 ### General Notes

-- The current examples and experimentation are based on `ascii` representations of our target images.
-I'm assuming that once I figure out the principles, porting them over to a pixel context won't prove too difficult (in fact, having the additional hue/saturation/RGB data around might help analysis once we get to that stage).
+- The current examples and experimentation are mainly based on `ascii` representations of our target images.
+I'm assuming that once I figure out the principles, porting them over to a pixel context won't prove too difficult.
-- The current examples all have a much higher `line-width` : `image-size` ratio than actuall inputs will have.
+- The current examples all have a much higher `line-width` : `image-size` ratio than actual inputs will.
 This _complicates_ generation slightly, and makes it pretty hard to disambiguate circles from polygons.
 I expect that to become easier as we lower the ratio.
 - These are not experiments for generic object identification.
 The idea here is to take dead bitmaps and generate flow diagrams for [visual programs](http://langnostic.inaimathi.ca/article?name=the-big-problem-and-visual-compilers.html) from them.
 This means we're dealing with a very restricted set of images:
 	- All white background
 	- Some sparse text